-Additionally, the bill clarifies that provisions requiring a promisor to indemnify or hold harmless a promisee or their derivative parties against losses are against public policy unless the promisor's fault is a proximate cause of the loss.
-It also specifies that any requirement for a design professional to defend a promisee against claims related to professional negligence is unenforceable.
+Additionally, the bill clarifies that provisions requiring a promisor to indemnify or hold harmless a promisee against losses or damages are against public policy unless the fault of the promisor is a proximate cause of the loss.
+It further specifies that any requirement for a design professional to defend a promisee against claims related to professional negligence is also unenforceable.
 The bill explicitly states that it does not affect insurance contracts or workers' compensation agreements and outlines exceptions for certain entities, including electric utilities and common carriers.
 The act will take effect upon approval by the Governor.

 Latest Version: 32-2-10